 Jason Kessler is a food and travel writer based in Los Angeles.
 He writes The Nitpicker column online for Bon Appetit and is a frequent contributor to Food Republic, Sunset Magazine, Organic Spa and many other publications.
 If you're not careful, he'll empty out your refrigerator.
 Follow him @thehungryclown.

 Alex lives in Los Angeles, moonlighting full-time as an advertising executive when not fulfilling his lifelong passion for travel and adventure.
 A competitive open water swimmer and outdoor enthusiast, he wrote a weekly column on Active.com and frequently contributes articles to publications relating to health and fitness.
 With travel experience in 40 countries (and a particular fascination with the Middle East and Asia), Alex hopes to continue meeting people and experiencing foreign cultures around the world, and sharing those moments with like-minded readers.
-With Cuba, Palau and Easter Island behind him, the next destinations on his bucket list are Myanmar and a gorilla safari in Uganda.

 Daniel began his career in Australia as a photojournalist before focusing on Interiors, Spas, Travel and Lifestyle photography.
 His work has taken him around the world from hotels and spas throughout Asia and Europe, to front cover assignments in the Australian outback on the hot topic of Coal Seam Gas.
 His work has been featured in magazines and newspapers such as Vogue, Harpers Bazaar, Elle, Good Weekend, Vogue Living, Asia Spa, Destinasia, the Bangkok Post and the South China Morning Post.
 To view his work, visit: www.leserphotography.com